Avatar: The Way of Water: Plot

-Sixteen years after the Na'vi repelled the Resources Development Administration (RDA) from Pandora, (Note: As depicted in Avatar (2009)) Jake Sully is chief of the Omatikaya clan and raises his family with Neytiri: sons Neteyam and Lo'ak, daughter Tuktirey "Tuk", and adopted daughter Kiri, born from Dr. Grace Augustine's inert avatar.
-Miles "Spider" Socorro, son of the late Colonel Miles Quaritch, frequently visits their children while being raised by human scientists who stayed on Pandora.
+Sixteen years after the Na'vi repelled the Resources Development Administration (RDA) from Pandora, (Note: As depicted in Avatar (2009)) Jake Sully is chief of the Omatikaya clan.
+He and his wife Neytiri have two sons, Neteyam and Lo'ak, a daughter, Tuktirey ("Tuk"), and an adopted daughter, Kiri, who was born from the inert avatar of Dr. Grace Augustine.
+Miles "Spider" Socorro, son of the deceased Colonel Miles Quaritch, is a frequent playmate of the Sully children, and is being raised by the human scientists who stayed on Pandora.

 The RDA returns to colonize Pandora.
-Among them are Recombinants, Na'vi avatars implanted with the memories of deceased human soldiers, with a recombinant Quaritch as their leader.
-Jake leads a guerrilla warfare campaign against the RDA.
-During a counterinsurgency mission, Quaritch and his subordinates capture Jake's children.
-Jake and Neytiri free them, but Quaritch captures Spider, subsequently recognizing him as his son.
-After the RDA unsuccessfully interrogates Spider, Quaritch decides to spend time with Spider to gain his favor.
+Among the colonists are recombinants, Na'vi avatars implanted with memories of dead human soldiers, including a recombinant Quaritch.
+As Jake leads a guerrilla warfare campaign against the RDA, Quaritch searches for Jake's headquarters.
+Quaritch and his team capture Jake's children, but Jake and Neytiri free them.
+Quaritch also captures Spider, and recognizes him as his son.
+After the RDA fails to gain information from Spider, Quaritch decides to spend time with his son to gain his favor.
 In return, Spider teaches Quaritch about Na'vi culture and language.

-Aware of the danger posed by Spider's knowledge, Jake and his family leave the Omatikaya and relocate to Pandora's eastern sea, inhabited by the aquatic Metkayina clan.
-There, the family assimilates with the Metkayina: Kiri develops a spiritual bond with the sea, Jake and Neytiri assist Chief Tonowari and his wife Ronal, while Lo'ak befriends Tsireya, their daughter.
-Following an altercation between Lo'ak and Tonowari's son Aonung after the latter mocked Kiri, Lo'ak apologizes, at Jake's insistence, for initiating the fight.
-Aonung and his friends entice Lo'ak to join a hunting trip, stranding him in a sea predator's territory.
-Lo'ak is saved from the predator by Payakan, a Tulkun—an intelligent and pacifist whale-like species whom the Metkayina consider their spiritual brethren—and bonds with Payakan.
-Upon his return, Lo'ak wins Aonung's respect by unexpectedly taking the blame on Aonung's behalf instead of exposing him, but is told that Payakan is an outcast from his species.
-Later, Kiri links to the Metkayina's underwater Spirit Tree and meets Grace in a vision, but suffers a seizure underwater and nearly drowns.
-Jake summons his scientist friends Norm Spellman and Max Patel for help, who diagnose Kiri with epilepsy and warn that she may die if she links with the Spirit Tree underwater again.
+Knowing that Spider's knowledge could lead Quaritch to the Omatikaya, Jake and his family leave their clan and relocate to Pandora's eastern sea, where they are granted asylum by the aquatic Metkayina clan.
+The Sully family begins assimilating into the clan by learning their ways, although Jake's children have conflicts with the sons of Tonowari, the Metkayina chief.
+Lo'ak befriends Tsireya, Tonowari's daughter.

+Tonowari's son Aonung and his friends entice Lo'ak to join a hunting trip, but strand him in a dangerous part of the sea.
+Lo'ak is saved from a shark-like predator by Payakan, who is a Tulkun—a highly intelligent whale-like creature.
+Lo'ak bonds with Payakan, and learns that he has been exiled by the other Tulkun.
+Kiri connects to the Metkayina's underwater Spirit Tree and meets her mother Grace in a vision, but suffers a seizure and nearly drowns.
+Jake summons his scientist friends Norm Spellman and Max Patel for help; they diagnose Kiri with epilepsy, warning that she may die if she links with the Spirit Tree again.